RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

     */

     // anything after two backslashes on a line will be construed as a comment

+    #  and a hash mark in the first column does the same thing for the entire line

     ```

 ###<a name="minc-data-types"></a>**Minc** Data Types